Eschatologue/CM_wiki/docs/option/feat/feat-fighting-style/phb24.md

 *Fighting Style Feat (Prerequisite: Fighting Style Feature)*

 When you roll damage for an attack you make with a Melee Weapon that you are holding with two hands, you can treat any 1 or 2 on a damage die as a 3.
-The weapon must have the [:weapon-prop-two-handed: Two-Handed] or [:weapon-prop-versatile: Versatile] property to gain this benefit.
+The weapon must have the [:wp-prop-two-handed: Two-Handed] or [:wp-prop-versatile: Versatile] property to gain this benefit.

 ---